-The Safe Zone project aims to create a more welcoming and more inclusive campus environment, to strengthen community, and to encourage networking among faculty, staff, and students toward the goal of supporting the diverse individuals and communities with minoritized sexual and/or gender identities.
+The Safe Zone project aims to create a more welcoming and more inclusive campus environment, to strengthen community, and to encourage networking among faculty, staff and students toward the goal of supporting the diverse individuals and communities with minoritized sexual and/or gender identities.

-The Safe Zone Project addresses the experiences of lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, and pansexual (LGBTQQIAP) people.
-This training is designed to
+The Safe Zone Project addresses the experiences of lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual and pansexual (LGBTQQIAP) people.
+This training is designed to:

 - Provide a general overview of issues and concerns faced by LGBTQQIAP individuals and communities

-- Provide resources to enable students, faculty, and staff to act as better allies to people marginalized due to their sexual or gender identities, and to continue learning after the training
+- Provide resources to enable students, faculty and staff to act as better allies to people marginalized due to their sexual or gender identities, and to continue learning after the training

 - Promote a safer, more welcoming, and more inclusive campus environment in which students of all sexual orientations and gender identities can live and learn fully

-Our Safe Zone trainings engage participants in multiple educational formats, including informational pieces, activities, and opportunities for self-reflection.
+Our Safe Zone trainings engage participants in multiple educational formats, including informational pieces, activities and opportunities for self-reflection.
 We also provide ample time for questions and light discussion of topics discussed.
 The training also helps participants understand their level of comfort/willingness to engage in allyship.
 Participants will also receive a training manual that can be used for reference later.

 The Ohio State University and the surrounding Central Ohio community are proud of the area's diverse population and support cultural diversity in every possible way.
 The Safe Zone Project is a visual way of combating homophobia, biphobia, transphobia, cissexism, and heterosexism.

 Research indicates that LGBTQ students find many campus climates to be uninviting or even hostile.
 In addition, LGBTQ students often have to deal with verbal or physical harassment, both on and off campus property.
 This hostile environment complicates attempts at fostering student development, both academically and personally.

 What does it mean if I see a Safe Zone Sticker displayed on campus?

-A Safe Zone sticker or magnet signifies that the occupant of that space has chosen to educate themselves about LGBTQIAP people and communities through the Student Life Muilticultural Center training.
+A Safe Zone sticker or magnet signifies that the occupant of that space has chosen to educate themselves about LGBTQIAP people and communities through the Student Life Multicultural Center training.
 These individuals have information about LGBTQ resources on campus and in our local community.
 The sticker also means that they have dedicated themselves to providing support and a safe learning environment where homophobia and transphobia will not be tolerated.